saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 * The `noReset` capability only works if device caching is enabled.
 By default, it is set to `false`.
 * Some Appium capabilities may not be supported.
 You can find a list [here](/mobile-apps/automated-testing/appium/real-devices.md#unsupported-appium-capabilities).

 Different setups might have slightly different ways of handling capabilities and/or different requirements.
-You should also check the [examples for your specific setup](https://wiki.saucelabs.com/display/DOCSDEV/Examples+of+Appium+Test+Setups+for+Real+Device+Testing) to make sure you are providing all of the required capabilities.
+Check to make sure you are providing all of the required capabilities.
 :::

 **Setting `appiumVersion`**